holdenmatt/openai-zod-functions/README.md

 - Using Zod to parse, validate, and type function call arguments

 It also provides two optional higher-level patterns:
-- A ZodFunctionHandler combines a function definition with its corresponding handler
+- A `ZodFunctionHandler` combines a function definition with its corresponding handler
-- A ZodFunctionReducer can facilitate more complex state updates via function calls
+- A `ZodFunctionReducer` can facilitate more complex state updates via function calls

 ## Why Zod?

 Because it's great!

-It's very expressive for validation, and plays very well with Typescript (unlike JSON-Schema).
+It's very expressive for validation, and plays nicely with Typescript (unlike JSON-Schema).

 It's also much more succinct.
 The example below is only 43% the length of the equivalent JSON-Schema from the OpenAI [cookbook](https://cookbook.openai.com/examples/how_to_call_functions_with_chat_models).